Alert Message Please update your browser.

 Does debt management affect your credit score?

-It's possible for your credit score to be impacted by a debt management plan at first due to certain actions such as closing credit card accounts or lowering your credit utilization ratio.
-Both of these are factors that go towards generating your credit score.
-However, don't worry—these are temporary dips that can eventually improve over time due to the fact that you're making regular payments towards your plan and regain traction on your finances.
+It's possible for your credit score to be impacted by a debt management plan at first due to certain actions such as closing credit card accounts.
+This action may affect your credit history and mix as well as your total available credit limit thus impacting your credit utilization ratio.
+However, don't worry—this might be a temporary dip can eventually improve over time due to the fact that you're regaining traction on your finances.

 Creating a plan to manage your debt